We have a sinfully low view of sin.

 We like to tell God what love is.
 Because we have a sinfully low view of sin.

 And again that’s a message that many find offensive.
 That many hate.
 But that again shows our sinfulness when we try to judge God.
-We try to tell the God who made us what really would be just or holy or good.
+When we try to tell the God who made us what really would be just or holy or good, or loving.

-We can’t earn God but he freely gives himself.
-On the cross.
+We can’t earn God but he freely gives himself on the cross.
 We might debate sin.
 Just how big of a deal it really is.
 Just how much it really matters.
 But Jesus shows us how big of a deal sin is on the cross.
 He shows us how imperfect we are on the cross, how sinful we are on the cross.
-Because he bears the weight of our sins.
+Because he bears the weight of our sin on the cross.

 We have a sinfully low view of sin.